SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 With Cumulocity all tenants have the ability to easily handle their applications.
 They can create, modify and remove their own *Smartapps* and *Applications*.

-When the application has been created, if you hover over it a *Clone*, *Open* and [Cross](#removing-applications) buttons will be revealed.
+When the application has been created, if you hover over it a *Clone*, *Open* and ["X"](#removing-applications) buttons will be revealed.
 The "Clone" function duplicates the application, while The "Open" button simply opens the application.
 After the "Clone" button is pressed a pop-up window will appear in which unique "Application name" and "Application path" have to be entered.

 To create applications first navigate to *Own applications* in the administration menu.

 ![Own Applications](/guides/users-guide/ownapplications.png)

-> Note that if you do not see "Own Applications" first expand "Applications".
+> If you do not see "Own Applications" first expand "Applications".

 ### Creating smartapp